 Center Point Bible Study is excited to be back meeting in the Fellowship Hall from 6:46 p.m. – 8:30 p.m..
-We encourage everyone to dig into God’s Word together and share what the Lord is teaching them.
-We endeavor to journey chronologically through the Book of Acts and read Paul’s Epistles as they fit into the narrative.
 This study is open to anyone who would like to take part!
 We love you all dearly and look forward to the time when we can be together again!
 Pastor Colin, Buck Mills, and Jim Conaway facilitate this Life Group.
 The New Creations Children’s Life Group also meets during this time for children 2 years old through 5th grade.
 CDC protocols are in place and masks are required for the children and adults.

 The notes for the Center Point Study will be posted every Wednesday below with a link to the archived notes here, Center Point Archive.